Easter Egg Wax Decorating

 Simple, efficient, beautiful!

 Easter egg wax decorating technique is one of my very favourites!
 I was about 4 years old when I learned how to wax paint eggs in the nursery.
 Obviously, being so little I didn’t really know what I was doing and simply saw this activity as something fun to do on a parents&kids day organised during Easter.
 But I do remember the table layout and the distinct scent of melted wax.
-And I always thought if ever I have a son I’ll use this way to make special egg treats for him at Easter.
+And I always wanted to get back to this when I’m grown up.

 And voila!
-It’s Easter and I have a son! lol So here I am, decorating away and preparing to put his first painted egg from mommy into his easter basket!
-Wax painting is not only very cheap but it’s also quite simple even if you’re not that crafty or art savvy.
+Here I am decorating!
+I got the inspiration from a talented artist on Fler CZ (the butterfly egg on the photo is hers!).
+Wax painting is not only very cheap but it’s also quite simple even if you’re not that crafty.
 Just melt the wax and look around you for perfect easter egg designs – the inspiration for motives are everywhere!
 On a packet of tissues, floral dresses, children’s books or cottage style patterned mugs.
 There are also tons of butterfly and flower templates on Pinterest that can be painted with dots!

 Easter Egg Wax Decorating